ppeccin/WebMSX/doc/README.md

 Refer to [**/doc**](https://github.com/ppeccin/WebMSX/tree/master/doc) for parameters reference and URL usage examples.
 Refer to [**/release**](https://github.com/ppeccin/WebMSX/tree/master/release) for stable release files and deployment examples.

+MSX and the MSX logo are shown here as a tribute.
+All trademarks are property of their respective owners.

 ### New in Release 5.4

 - CapsLock and Kana leds on screen